“I didn't cry during Titanic. But I know that some people do. Especially during the end scene, right? So moving…”

 Imagine…

-The nightmare is real.
+The nightmare is absolute.
 You got a new job.
 You’re sitting at your desk.
-Bunch of new colleagues approach you and invite you to have a couple of beers with them.
+A bunch of new colleagues approach you and invite you to have a couple of beers with them.
 You can’t refuse.

 Your eyes are filled with tears.
-Your head exploding with small talk ideas.
-You somehow made it till the end of a day.
+Your head explodes with small talk ideas.
+You somehow made it till the end of the day.
 It’s time.

-Your new folks pick up a nice restaurant.
-You feel better.
-You all sit down.
-Then the waiter comes so you can order drinks.
+Your new folks pick up a nice restaurant, and you feel better.
+You all sit down, and then the server comes so you can order drinks.

 Your colleagues start first.
 There’s six of them and one of you.
 Five musky males order lagers.
 Then comes Stephanie.
 She reaches for the wine list.

-Triggered by your answer but satisfied with your choices, dudes nod their heads.
+Triggered by your answer but satisfied with your choices, dudes nod.
 You get to spend a lovely evening out with them.

 Okay.
 It’s getting late.
 What will you do?